 Through Factoring, the customer resolves their invoice straight with the Factoring Company.
 Due to this customers are more probable to be conscious of your Factoring plan.
 Through Invoice Discounting, customers still recompense you directly.
-Here there is no necessity for them to recognize that a third party is engaged in this.
+Here they do not have to recognize that a third party is engaged in this.

-Whether you go for Invoice Factoring or an Invoice Discounting, it will depend on the business size.
-It will also depend on your sales ledger management capitals.
+Whether you go for Invoice Factoring or Invoice Discounting, will depend on the business size.
+It will also depend on your sales ledger management capital.

-If you run a large scale business, and you own the large human resources then Invoice Discounting suits you better.
+If you run a large-scale business, and you own large human resources then Invoice Discounting suits you better.
 If you manage information resources to professionally manage your sales record and debt collection, then use this.
 Invoice Discounting is also used if you want your own business to contract with debt.

-Let’s get more clear idea about these two terms by studying their advantages:
+Let’s get a more clear idea about these two terms by studying their advantages:

 Advantages of Invoice Factoring:

-• Invoice Factoring increases your bargaining power, allowing you to capitalise on discounts and early vendor opportunities.
+Invoice Factoring increases your bargaining power, allowing you to capitalize on discounts and early vendor opportunities.